-As a manager or leader, it’s your responsibility to help everyone on your team do more of their best work.
-This means coaching them to prioritize their work, giving them the insights they need to spend time wisely, and most of all, making sure you’re not getting in their way.
-Yet it’s easy to miss these steps.
+As a manager or leader, it’s one of your core responsibilities to help your team do more of their best work.
+Whether this means coaching them to prioritize their work, helping them optimize their daily schedule, or (maybe ironically) making sure you’re not getting in their way.

-So, while employee time management might not be high on your list of management priorities, when it bridges the gap from a personal issue to a business one, it’s time to start looking for solutions.
+As we’ve written in the past, we all assume we have more time than we do.
+So, while employee time management might not be high on your list of management priorities, inevitably it crosses over from a personal issue to a business one.
+And that’s when it’s up to you to start looking for solutions.

 Let’s look at a few ways to tell if your employees are struggling with their time management and how you can help.